 The power of zinc fingers comes from their natural affinity for transcription factor genes, which in turn encode proteins that control which suites of genes are turned on or off in a particular place and time.
 Zinc fingers were discovered in the African clawed frog in 1985, and first used as genetic switches in 1994.

 “We’ve designed zinc fingers to recognize intron 2 of the albumin gene, land on the DNA, and the restriction enzyme attaches, dimerizes, and cuts the DNA.
 At the same time as the ZFN cuts, we introduce a separate AAV with a good copy of the gene that encodes the missing protein.”

 Some of the targeted liver cells take up the cargo and then release factor IX, which makes its way to various tissues.

 He calls use of the albumin gene a “’safe harbor’ because you don’t need all of the albumin you produce.
 It has nice introns where we can land it and we will never remove but a fraction of the albumin genes from producing albumin.”

-The company is also launching clinical trials to tackle two mucopolysaccharidoses (Hunter and Hurler syndromes), and has treated 100 people with HIV with zinc fingers targeted to the CCR5 gene.
+The company, in 2017, launched clinical trials to tackle two mucopolysaccharidoses (Hunter and Hurler syndromes), treating people with HIV with zinc fingers targeted to the CCR5 gene.
 ZFNs can hit any target in the genome efficiently.
 “We think zinc fingers is the leading genome editing technology.
 But eventually there will be others, and CRISPR will sort out its problems,” Macrae said.